rip-space/CTL/README.md

 ### Links

-To create a clickable link:
+Make clickable links with this command:

 ```
 link URL LinkText
 ```

-You can use variables for both the URL and the link text by prefixing them with `/`.
+You can use variables for both the URL and the link text by adding a `/` before them.

 Example:
 ```